Richard Lapchick

-Richard E. Lapchick is a human rights activist and writer.
+Richard E. Lapchick is a human rights activist and sportswriter.

 Early years

-Lapchick's life passion was sparked in Germany at the age of 14 while touring the Nazi internment camps of Dachau.
-He was in Europe during the 1960 Summer Olympic Games and discovered the impact sport has to cross all lines, color, creed and religion and his dream to use sport as a vehicle for social change was born.
+Lapchick's life passion began in Germany at the age of 14 while touring the Nazi internment camps of Dachau.
+While he was in Europe during the 1960 Summer Olympic Games, he discovered the profound impact that sports can have across all lines of race, color, creed, and religion.
+It was then that his dream to use sport as a vehicle for social change was born.

 It reinforced his early experiences witnessing public hostility toward his father Joe Lapchick when, as the coach of the New York Knicks, he signed Nat "Sweetwater" Clifton, the first African-American player signed in the NBA in 1950.
 His earliest memory as a five-year-old was seeing an image of his father swinging from a tree across the street from his house where people were picketing against the inclusion of a black athlete in a "white" team.